HNRobert/I-Wanna-English/README.md

 (There is a testing function, type `>I Wanna English: Test` in the searching column above, and you will see the button)

-PS: You can also replace English with any other language, as long as you like (易语言: ? (bushi)).
+PS: You can also replace English with any other language in the settings, as long as you like (易语言: ? (bushi)).

 Meanwhile, if you want to disable this function for a while, you only need to: